There are no announcements today.

 Financial Aid Appeals

-If you become ineligible for financial aid, you can file an appeal to try to reestablish your eligibility.
-All decisions by the Financial Aid Committee, which reviews appeals, are final.
-Two types of appeals are possible.
+If you become ineligible for financial aid, you can file an appeal to ask for your aid to be reinstated.

 To check the status of your financial aid, log into the WCC Gateway, click on MyWCC, Financial Aid, and then click on Check Your Financial Aid Status.log in »